-The Code provides for initiation of a process for resolution; it does not enable initiation of liquidation process directly.
-It promotes resolution over liquidation.38 After CIRP is initiated, if the market discovers that the process should not have been initiated, the Code allows termination of process with the approval of the CoC by 90 per cent of voting power before constitution of CoC, after constitution of CoC but before invitation of Expression of Interest, or after invitation of Expression of Interest in exceptional cases, on an application made by the applicant.39 During the process, the stakeholders endeavour to rescue the firm through a resolution plan.
+after invitation of Expression of Interest in exceptional cases, on an application made by the applicant.
+During the process, the stakeholders endeavour to rescue the firm through a resolution plan.
 The CoC may at any time decide to liquidate a CD, even before preparation of information memorandum, where running the entire CIRP is an empty formality and liquidation maximises the value.
 Liquidation process commences only on failure of resolution process to revive the firm.

 Even after an order for liquidation is issued, the law enables compromise or arrangement based on an application of a member, a creditor or the liquidator.
-In several matters, the NCLAT has directed to attempt a compromise or arrangement.40 Many recent orders of the NCLAT have directed the liquidators to make efforts to sell the firm as a going concern or the business of the firm as a going concern to protect the interests of stakeholders.41 On failure of compromise or going concern sale, the liquidator may proceed to sell the assets in bits and pieces.
+In several matters, the NCLAT has directed to attempt a compromise or arrangement.
+Many recent orders of the NCLAT have directed the liquidators to make efforts to sell the firm as a going concern or the business of the firm as a going concern to protect the interests of stakeholders.
+On failure of compromise or going concern sale, the liquidator may proceed to sell the assets in bits and pieces.